metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Confirm-Installation.md

 Accept wildcard characters: False
 ```

-### -FilePath
+### -Directory

-Reference to variable which holds a path to program (excluding executable)
+Reference to variable which should be updated with the path to program installation directory
+excluding executable file name.

 ```yaml
 Type: System.Management.Automation.PSReference